UnitTestBot/usvm/usvm-python/README.md

       - `:usvm-python:manualTestDebug`: run with debug logging and debug build of CPython
       - `:usvm-python:manualTestDebugNoLogs`: run with info logging and debug build of CPython

+## Structure of `usvm-python`

+`usvm-python` has several internal Gradle modules.
+Here is a description for them.

+### Root module `usvm-python`

+  Puts all internal modules together.
+Tests are declared here.

+### Module `usvm-python:usvm-python-main`

+  Main part of `usvm-python` symbolic machine.

+### Module `usvm-python:cpythonadapter`

+  This module contains CPython as git submodule in folder `cpython`.

+  The code in `src` folder is a native part of the symbolic machine.
+  It is supposed to bind Python and USVM in one process.
+  In `usvm-python-main` the binding point is class `CPythonAdapter.java`.

+### Module `usvm-python:usvm-python-annotations`

+  Declares several annotations for `CPythonAdadpter.java`.
+  They are used to automatically generate some C code.
+  After build, the generated code can be found in folder `cpythonadapter/build/adapter_include`.

+### Module `usvm-python:usvm-python-runner`

+  JVM library for using `usvm-python` in other applications (such as UTBot).

+### Module `usvm-python:usvm-python-commons`

+  Code that is used both in `usvm-python-runner` and `usvm-python-main`.

 ## Addition of a method in CPythonAdapter